robinoud/BADS7604_HW4_Transfer_Learning/README.md

 In this study, we solved an image classification problem with our custom dataset using transfer learning and fine-tuning.
 Transfer learning can be a great starting point for training a model when not possessing a large amount of data.
 We can easily adapt it to solve multi-class classification and recognize classes of the Five Buddha Statues with an accuracy of 93.37% on the test set.

-Moreover, collecting our own set of images that cannot be classified with models pre-trained on ImageNet makes us think deeply about how ConvNet works with an image and how we handle the data before passing it through the model's layers.
+Moreover, collecting our own set of images that cannot be classified with models pre-trained on ImageNet makes us think deeply about how ConvNet works with an image, how we contribute one new good image dataset ,and how we handle the data before passing it through the model's layers.

 ## End Credit